Iain Stewart (geologist): Broadcasting

 Stewart returned to television as an expert academic for Helike – The Real Atlantis, a 2002 BBC Horizon film about the destruction of the Greek city of Helike by earthquake and tsunami in 373 BCE, newly rediscovered in 2001.
 This, he says, "gave me a hunger to get more geology on telly."
 He featured in another Horizon film, on earthquakes, in April 2003, before appearing as a team member in the fourth series of Rough Science (shown January/February 2004), a series where a group of scientists is challenged to solve tasks using only the resources of the local surroundings and a small set of supplies.
 From there, built up a 15 year partnership with BBC Science presenting and hosting major Earth science documentaries and radio programmes until 2015, when Planet Oil aired on the BBC.

 Research

 His main research interests are in the broad area of Earth hazards and natural disasters, particularly in terms of identifying past major earthquakes, tsunamis and volcanic eruptions in the Mediterranean region.
 Stewart also specialises in geology's effect on culture and religion throughout the history of the world.
 He appears in other roles, including as a scientific commentator.

+He also worked on a project called Eden in 2011, where scientists wanted to recreate a project called The Bell Jar.
+If you put a mouse in the jar, it would die quickly, but if you put a mouse in the jar with a plant, it would live longer.
+In project Eden, Stewart was a mouse, and the bell jar was a box (8x2x2 meters) with plants such as banana trees.
+When he went in, they lowered the oxygen levels from 20% to 12%.
+The question was, could the plant produce enough to compensate for the lack of oxygen.
+The result was that they can do it.
+It means that the need for plants for living is high.

 Stewart was appointed Member of the Order of the British Empire (MBE) in the 2013 Birthday Honours for services to geology and science communication.